weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-palm.md

 - `ENABLE_MODULES` (Required): The modules to enable.
 Include `text2vec-palm` to enable the module.
 - `DEFAULT_VECTORIZER_MODULE` (Optional): The default vectorizer module.
 You can set this to `text2vec-palm` to make it the default for all classes.
-- `PALM_APIKEY` (Optional): Your Google API key.
-You can also provide the key at query time.

 ```yaml
 ---